kdpuvvadi/blog/_posts/2023-09-02-selfhost-paswword-manager-vaultwarden-traefik.md

 docker volume create vaultwarden
 ```

-Reason for creating volume outside the compose file, in case, container destroyed with `rm`, data would be still avaiable from the volume.
+Reason for creating volume outside the compose file, in case, container destroyed with `rm`, data would be still available from the volume.

 ### Docker-compose